 This is evident by the addition of a new Rush mechanic that allows even the least experienced players to perform combos by pressing Light Punch repeatedly.
 This works in tandem with the game’s reworked controls, which feel much tighter than any previous game in the series.

 To say that Street Fighter V had a rocky launch would be an understatement, with many players criticizing the game’s lack of content and poor server performance at launch.
 However, Capcom has since taken great strides to improve the game’s offerings with a free update that addressed a majority of issues.

 A recurring theme in this list is fighting games taking appropriate measures to ensure more casual players aren’t put off by memorizing long-chains of combos and can still have a fun time playing.
-Out of all the games mentioned, Fantasy Strike excels the most at welcoming players no matter their level of experience, thanks to its simple and intuitive controls.
+Out of all the games mentioned, Fantasy Strike excels the most at welcoming players regardless of their level of experience, thanks to simple and intuitive controls.

-For one, all moves are designated to a single button press, with combos being easy to perform and move lists presented as concise as possible.
-Thankfully, none of these features detract from the level of strategy needed to become a top player, as the game’s roster of 10 distinct characters are broken up into different classes—Zoners, Rushdown, Grapplers, and Wild Card, with each having clearly defined strengths and weaknesses.
+For one, all moves are designated to a single button press, with combos being easy to perform and move lists presented as concisely as possible.
+Thankfully, none of these features detract from the level of strategy needed to become a top player, as the game’s roster of 10 distinct characters are broken up into different classes — Zoners, Rushdown, Grapplers and Wild Card, each with clearly defined strengths and weaknesses.

 BlazBlue: Cross Tag Battle

 Arc System Works is unmatched when it comes to crafting engaging fighting games with tight controls, especially within the anime fighter space.
 BlazBlue: Cross Tag Battle is the latest game to be released by the Japanese developer and brings with it many of the core concepts you’d expect from an Arc System game.